codr7/g-fu/v1/doc/functional_objects.md

   (fold supers _ (@ push (map (fun (s) (s 'slots))) cat))))
 ```

-Two dispatch entries are generated for each super method, one regualar and one qualified with the super class name.
+Two dispatch entries are generated for each super method, one regular and one qualified with the super class name.

 ```
 (let super-methods (fun (supers)